jitkasempin/pubsub-to-bigquery-pump/README.md

   --parameters "inputTopic=projects/${PROJECT}/topics/${TOPIC},outputTableSpec=${PROJECT}:${DATASET}.${TABLE}"
 ```

 This approach solves many of the common issues related to back pressure, retries, and individual insert quota limits.
-If you are either dealing with a consistent stream of messages or looking for fastest way of draining your PubSub messages into BigQuery this is the best solution.
+If you are either dealing with a constant stream of messages or need to drain your PubSub messages immediately into BigQuery, this is your best option.

-The one downside of that approach is that, behind the scene, Dataflow deploys VMs into your project.
-While the machine types and the number of these VMs are configurable, there will always be at least one VM.
-That means that whether there are messages to process or not, there always is cost related to running these VMs.
+The one downside of that approach is that, behind the scene, Dataflow deploys VMs.
+While the machine types and the number of VMs are configurable, there will always be at least one VM.
+That means that, whether there are messages to process or not, you always pay for VMs.

-In situation when you are dealing with an in-frequent message flow or you don't need these messages to immediately written into BigQuery table, you can avoid that cost by using this service.
+However, if your message flow is in-frequent or don't mind messages being written in scheduled batches, you can avoid that cost by using this service.

 ## Pre-requirements